craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Smokebulb
 > A brown mushroom spotted in pink growths.
 When inhaling the smoke produced by burning the mushroom, users report a near instant sense of calm, and within minutes, otherworldly visions.
 Addiction is common, and overdosage will likely lead to permanent mental damage.

-Upon inhalation, make a DC (10 + (G * 2)) Constitution Saving Throw.
+Upon inhalation, make a DC (14 + (G * 2)) Constitution Saving Throw.
 If you succeed, you gain Truesight and Blindsight at ((G + 1) * 5) feet for the next 10 minutes.
 Otherwise, your Wisdom and Charisma Modifiers are reduced by G for the next 10 minutes.

 #### Bulbkiss
 > A sickly brown powder derived from Smokebulb.
 When inhaled, users report instant euphoria, energy, and confidence in themselves.
-Addiction is common, and overdose can be deadly alone, but will likely always result in the user persuing some actions that result in their death.
+Addiction is common, and overdose can be deadly alone, but will likely always result in the user pursuing some actions that result in their death.

-Upon ...
+Upon inhalation, make a DC (13 + (G * 3)) Constitution Saving Throw.
+If you succeed, you gain +G to your Intelligence, Wisdom, and Charisma Modifiers for the next minute.
+Otherwise, you are Poisoned and under the effects of the *confusion* spell for the next minute.

 **Ingredients**;
 - XXX

 #### Lephora Essence
->

-Upon ...
+> A light yellow liquid derived from Lephora Fruit.
+When ingested, users immediately display euphoria and intense dedication.
+Consistently, users claim to feel "connected to the whole world".
+Addiction is nearly unavoidable, although overdosage seems to have little to no ill-effects.

+Upon ingestion, make a DC (14 + (G * 4)) Constitution Saving Throw.
+If you succeed, you gain +(G * 2) to your Spellcasting Ability Modifier for the next minute.
+Otherwise, you are Poisoned and Dazed for the next minute.

 #### Oldshine
 >

 Upon ...

+**Ingredients**;
+- XXX

 #### Good Liquor
 >

 Upon ...

+**Ingredients**;
+- XXX

 #### Liquid Joy
 >